Der-Henning/tgtg/README.md

 Scanns your favorite TGTG Magic Bags for new available items and notifies you via mail, IFTTT or pushSafer.
 Notifications will be send when the available amount of magic bags rises from zero to something.

-## Update

-The TGTG API has been updated!
-Please update to release 1.2.3 for working notifications!

 ## Disclaimer

 TGTG forbids the use of their plattform the way this tool does.
 In their Terms and Conditions it says: "The Consumer must not misuse the Platform (including hacking or 'scraping')."